ekabaeu/Medical-Chatbot-with-AI/docs/usage.md

 3. Keep a record of your conversation
 4. Consult a healthcare provider for persistent issues
 5. Bring chat history to medical appointments if needed
+6. Bring original laboratory results to healthcare providers for verification

 ## Additional Resources